SirPepe/ornament/Readme.md

 - tiny
 - dependency-free
 - treeshake-friendly
-- equipped with useful type definitions
+- equipped with useful type definitions (and work within the constraints of TypeScript)
 - adherent to (the spirit of) web standards
 - easy to extend
 - easy to get rid of